Woman's Building (Los Angeles): New building

 In 1975, the building that FSW was renting was sold, and they, along with the other tenants, moved to a former Standard Oil Company building from the 1920s.
 In the 1940s, the building had been converted into a warehouse, consisting of three floors of open space, making it ideal for FSW's classes and exhibitions.
 The space was the first arts organization to locate itself in downtown Los Angeles, contributing to the revitalization of the area during the 1970s and 1980s.
 FSW became the main tenant as the previous smaller tenants left, and decided to hire an administrator and create a board of directors to handle the growth of the organization.
 FSW obtained funding from memberships, tuition, fund-raising and grants.

+One of Kate Millett's statues that she had originally created for her work Naked Ladies was installed on top of the building in 1978 to commemorate the fifth anniversary of the art center.

 Numerous programs and groups formed out of FSW.
 They offered a two-year program in interdisciplinary arts, such as performing, graphics, video and writing.
 Deena Metzger started the writing program which included an ongoing writing series.
 Readers in the series included Meridel LeSueur, Honor Moore, Audre Lorde, and Adrienne Rich.
 They also hosted large-scale exhibitions, media and social events.
 From 1976 to 1980 the Feminist Art Workers toured the Midwest with interactive performance and installation artworks.
 A performance group called the Waitresses formed, who performed in restaurants using the waitress as a metaphor for women in society.
 The Incest Awareness Project consisted of a series of interactive exhibitions from 1978–79, including a video installation, Equal Time and Equal Space, directed by Nancy Angelo, in which audience members would sit surrounded by video monitors playing videos of incest survivors sharing their experiences.
 A group piece, In Mourning and in Rage, created by Suzanne Lacy and Leslie Labowitz, featured 10 tall women, wearing 7-foot-tall head extensions, draped in black, standing on the steps of the Los Angeles City Hall.
 Each woman represented a victim of the Hillside Strangler and a statistic of violence against women.
 Works such as these are credited with shaping the contemporary performance art scene.
 Another collective, Mother Art, created installations and performances that addressed the issues their members faced as both mothers and artists.

+In 1977, building co-founder Arlene Raven, formed the Lesbian Art Project with students who felt their artwork contained queer themes and content in order to highlight the contributions by lesbian artists.

 Artist Sheila Levrant de Bretteville designed a necklace of an eyebolt on a chain, meant to represent "strength without a fist"; members of the FSW in 1978-79 made 500 of these necklaces to celebrate the 5th anniversary of the Woman's Building.

 In 1979, artists from the Woman's Building issued a nationwide call for lesbian artists to organize exhibitions of their work as part of the Great American Lesbian Art Show (GALAS).